 A repeat of 2013 regulations would be expected to result in an escapement of 328,567 natural-area and hatchery SRFC adults, which is well above the 122,000 to 180,000 natural area and hatchery adult escapement goal range, and exceeds the 2014 preseason S{ACL} of 190,395 (Tables V-4 and V-5).
 The geometric mean of the 2012 and 2013 spawning escapement estimates, and the 2014 forecast spawning escapement under the No-Action Alternative, is greater than the MSST, therefore the stock is not approaching an overfished condition.
-The predicted SRFC exploitation rate under the No-Action Alternative is 0.48, well below the MFMT (Table V-4).
+The predicted SRFC exploitation rate under the No-Action Alternative, the stock would not be experiencing overfishing.